-For the 2006 season Steven was invited to Buenos Aires as a Guest Soloist to perform with Ballet Concierto, directed by Inaki Urlezaga.
-His repertory there included Carmen (Alonso), Don Quixote (Baryshnikov), Symphonic Variations (Ashton) and Borodin (Ariaz).
-While performing with Ballet Concierto Steven traveled extensively performing in international ballet galas and festivals in Argentina, New Zealand, Thailand, Venezuela, Ecuador, Estonia, Spain and Italy.
+For the 2006 season, Melendez was invited to Buenos Aires as a guest soloist to perform with Ballet Concierto, directed by Iñaki Urlezaga.
+His repertory there included Carmen (Alberto Alonso), Don Quixote (Mikhail Baryshnikov), Symphonic Variations (Frederick Ashton), and Borodin (Ariaz).
+While performing with Ballet Concierto, Melendez traveled extensively, performing in international ballet galas and festivals in Argentina, New Zealand, Thailand, Venezuela, Ecuador, Estonia, Spain, and Italy.

-In 2007 Steven joined the Vanemuine Theater Ballet Company in Tartu, Estonia, as a Principal dancer.
-With the Vanemuine Theater he has performed Principal roles in Onegin (Medvedjev), The Nutcracker (Isberg), Giselle (Feco) and Peter Pan (Titova).
-The leading male role in Par Isberg’s Uinuv Kaunitar (Sleeping Beauty) as well as the title role in Ruslan Stepanov’s Kevade were both choreographed on him.
+In 2007 Melendez joined the Vanemuine Theatre Ballet Company in Tartu, Estonia, as a principal dancer.
+With the Vanemuine Theatre he performed principal roles in Onegin (Vasily Medvedev), The Nutcracker (Pär Isberg), Giselle (Feco), and Peter Pan (Titova).
+The leading male role in Pär Isberg’s Uinuv Kaunitar (Sleeping Beauty) and the title role in Ruslan Stepanov’s Kevade were both choreographed on him.

-Steven returned to New York City in March 2010 for New York Theatre Ballet’s Signature 10 series as a Principal Guest Artist performing José Limon’s Mazurkas and rejoined the company full-time for the following season.
-In 2011 Steven worked with British choreographer Richard Alston to create his new work A Rugged Flourish and performed Limon’s Moor’s Pavane for NYTB’s Signatures 12.
+Melendez returned to New York City in March 2010 for New York Theatre Ballet’s “Signature 10” series as a principal guest artist, performing José Limón’s Mazurkas, and rejoined the company full-time the following season.
+In 2011, Melendez worked with British choreographer Richard Alston to create his new work A Rugged Flourish and performed Limón’s Moor’s Pavane for NYTB’s “Signatures 12.”

-In 2015 Steven celebrated his 15th season with New York Theatre Ballet performing world premieres in works by Pam Tanowitz and Nicolo Fonte and a U.S. premiere of Richard Alston’s Such Longing.
+In 2015, Melendez celebrated his 15th season with New York Theatre Ballet, performing world premieres in works by Pam Tanowitz and Nicolo Fonte as well as the US premiere of Richard Alston’s Such Longing.
 He is a frequent guest artist at the Teatro Nacional de Costa Rica and Ballet Palm Beach.

 Melendez is a faculty member of Ballet School New York and also holds an annual summer workshop in Nagoya, Japan.